SeanDrum/antistasi-docs-preview/README.md

 - **Late game fortification**: In the later stages of the game, consider placing ZU anti-air guns in every other zone.
 That is expensive though.

 - **Stay vigilant**: The enemy **WILL** attempt to take this point again, make sure you are there to keep that point.

+---

+## Additional Reference Information

+For detailed information about core game mechanics and systems, see the following reference guides:

+- [Aggression System](reference/aggression-system.md) - Detailed explanation of how the aggression system works, how it increases and decays, and how it affects enemy behavior
+- [War Tier](reference/war-tier.md) - Complete guide to war tier calculation, progression thresholds, and how it affects enemy equipment and support availability